Ecwid/ecwid-api-docs/includes/_store_profile.md

 ## Get deleted items statistics
 Using this group of API methods, you can get a list of products, orders, customers and coupons that have been deleted from the store.
 In combination with the update statistics, you can use these endpoints to check whether something was changed in an Ecwid store and keep data in your application synchronized with the Ecwid store you're working with.

+Also, you can consider using [webhooks](#webhooks) to get a notificaiton when orders and catalog items are deleted.
+For example, you can get a webhook right after a product is deleted from an Ecwid store and adjust your custom product list in external system.

 > Get deleted products stats